- Controlling algae with low-power ultrasound is a well-established method that’s been in existence for years;

 - The ultrasound affects the buoyancy of the algae, fixing them in the water column.

-- Due to a lack of sunlight and nutrients, the algae will die and sink to the bottom of the reservoir.
+- Due to a lack of sunlight and nutrients, algae sink to the bottom and die off.

 What happens when the algae die?

-LG Sonic ultrasound technology affects the buoyancy regulation of algae, fixing them in the water column.
-Due to a lack of sunlight and nutrients, the algae will sink to the bottom of the reservoir where they die, and eventually decompose.
+Our ultrasound technology affects algae’s buoyancy regulation, fixing them in the water column.
+Due to a resources, algae will sink and eventually decompose.

-Does the ultrasound cause a release of toxins?
+Does the ultrasound cause the release of toxins?

-Algae control by ultrasound is based on interference with their buoyancy, in turn preventing their photosynthetic activity.
-Ultrasound does not break or lyse the cells, as such, toxins are not released into the water.
-As the ultrasound process is generally a two-to-three-week process in which growth of new algae is being prevented, you will see a gradual reduction in toxin concentration once the ultrasound has been introduced.
-The ultrasonic treatment will result in a lower release of toxins compared to no treatment or to the use of chemicals.
+Our ultrasound does not break or lyse the cells.
+As such, toxins aren’t released into the water.
+As the ultrasound treatment is generally a two-to-three week process in which the growth of new algae is being prevented, you’ll see a gradual reduction in toxin concentration once the ultrasound is introduced.
+The ultrasonic treatment will result in a lower release of toxins compared to no treatment or to the usage of chemicals.

-LG Sonic ultrasonic algae control systems are developed together with several European Universities and research institutes to provide an environmentally friendly alternative to the use of chemicals.
-The University of Portsmouth, UK; UNICET Catania, Italy; and BOKU, Austria have all found that LG Sonic systems are safe for fish.
-LG Sonic devices have also been tested on zooplankton, and no negative effect was found.
+Our ultrasonic algae control units were developed in cooperation with several academic institutions and research institutes as an alternative to harsh chemical treatments.
+Universities such as The University of Portsmouth, UK; UNICET Catania, Italy; and BOKU, Austria have all concluded that the LG Sonic systems are safe for fish and zooplankton.

 Which algae types can be controlled with ultrasound?

-How long does it take before the algae die?
+How long does it take before algae die?

-There are different types of algae in existence which react in various ways to the ultrasonic treatment.
+Each algae species react differently to the ultrasonic treatment.
 On average, it takes two to three weeks for the treatment to take effect.